hurwitzlab/CI2025/docs/syllabus.md

 ## Course Communications

 Online communication, quizzes, and grading will be conducted through D2L and Slack.
-Course materials (video lectures, readings, homework assignments, and quizzes) will be available on D2L and the course GitHub site (https://github.com/hurwitzlab/be434-Spring2025).
+Course materials (video lectures, readings, homework and project assignments) will be available on D2L and the course GitHub site (https://github.com/hurwitzlab/CI2025).
 Students are required to have their own GitHub account and can sign up for a free account here: https://github.com/.
 The GitHub privacy statement is located here: https://help.github.com/articles/github-privacy-statement.
 Slack (https://slack.com/) will be used for online class discussion forums, and each student will be invited to the slack channel at the beginning of the semester.
-Replit will be used as the required coding platform and students can get a free account here: https://replit.com/signup

 ## Required Texts or Readings

-Tiny Python Projects (http://tinypythonprojects.com/), Ken Youens-Clark, Manning, 2020 All texts are available free of charge through the University of Arizona online catalog, required sections are listed on the course schedule in D2L.
+None.

 ## Optional Texts or Readings

-* The Python Quick Book (3rd ed), Manning, 2018.
-* Beyond the Basic Stuff with Python, Sweigart, No Starch, 2021
-* Mastering Python for Bioinformatics, Youens-Clark, O'Reilly, 2021
-* Beginning Python, Hetland, Apress, 2017.
-* Python for Data Analysis 2nd edition, O’Reilly, 2017.
-* Additional recommended readings will be listed on D2L.
+*

 ## Required or Special Materials

-Students will be required to create a free account on GitHub to download and turn in assignments.
-Students will use Replit to write and test code (https://replit.com/signup), and then submit this code to GitHub for grading.
+Students will be required to create a free account on GitHub to gain access to technical labs.
 Information on accessing these resources and detailed instructions are documented in week1 in D2L.

 ## Required Extracurricular, Activities

-Optional software carpentry workshops and events related to Python data analytics will be announced in D2L.
+Optional events related to CI will be announced in D2L.

 ## Grading Scale and Policies